gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - To book CART services, please visit: [CART – Communication Access Realtime Translation \| Canadian Hearing Services (chs.ca)](https://www.chs.ca/service/cart-communication-access-realtime-translation)

-**Note:** Booking must be for a minimum of 2 hours, afterwards the requestor is billed in 30-minute increments

 **Warning:** Some virtual events platforms offer automated live captions, like [Microsoft Teams Live Captions](https://support.microsoft.com/en-us/office/use-live-captions-in-a-teams-meeting-4be2d304-f675-4b57-8347-cbd000a21260).
 Unfortunately, these technologies often make errors which disadvantages users who rely on captions.
 Automated captions should be used as a last resort only or for events of lower importance.
 Use Communication Access Realtime Translation (CART) instead.

 ##### Simultaneous translation interpretation services